-USB has become very popular over the years and it is now possible to get just about any add-on to your computer in USB form.
-So it should be no surprise to you that you can get a USB WiFi adapter that will enable you to connect to the Internet via a wireless router.
+USB has become very popular over the years, and it’s now possible to get just about any add-on device for your computer in USB form.
+So it shouldn’t surprise you that you can get a USB WiFi adapter that will allow you to connect to the Internet via a wireless router.

-You should have a number of USB ports with your computer whether it is a desktop or a laptop.
-As long as you have one of these free you can plug in a USB WiFi adapter and then this will communicate with a WiFi router that will provide you with access to the Internet.
+Your computer should have multiple USB ports, whether it’s a desktop or a laptop.
+As long as you have one of them free, you can connect a USB WiFi adapter, which will then communicate with a WiFi router that will allow you to access the Internet.

-In this article, I will explain how a USB WiFi adapter works, how you can use one with a computer and how to set them up for use.
-I will use layman’s terms throughout as I have a lot of expertise with computers but I do not want to confuse you with a lot of technical terms that will just make your head spin!
+In this article, we’ll explain how a USB WiFi adapter works, how you can use it with a computer, and how to set it up.
+We’ll use layman’s terms throughout, since we know a lot about computers, but we don’t want to confuse you with a lot of technical terms that will only make your head spin!

 What does a USB WiFi Adapter Do?

-The first question I want to answer is what a USB WiFi adapter actually does.
-In the simplest terms, it is a device that enables a computer to communicate with a wireless router.
-With this communication in place, the computer user can access the external Internet.
+In simple terms, it’s a device that allows a computer to communicate with a WLAN router.
+Once this connection is established, the computer user can access the Internet.

-Before wireless routers became popular, you used to have a physical cable to connect your computer or laptop to an Internet router using the Ethernet system.
-Everything is going wireless now and with the WiFi standards, it is really easy to access the Internet via a wireless router using a USB WiFi adapter plugged into your desktop computer.
+Before wireless routers became popular, you needed a physical cable to connect your computer or laptop to an Internet router via the Ethernet system.
+Today, everything is wireless, except if you need high speed connection for gaming etc. With WiFi standards, it’s quite easy to access the Internet through a wireless router with a USB WiFi adapter connected to your computer.

 How to Use a USB WiFi Adapter on a Windows PC?

-If your Windows PC has never used a wireless network before then there will probably be a number of steps that you need to go through to use your USB WiFi adapter for Internet connectivity.
+If your Windows PC has never used a wireless network, you’ll probably need to perform some steps to use your USB WiFi adapter to connect to the Internet.

-If your ISP is installing your wireless router for you then tell them where your computers and other devices are located in your home or office so that they can set it up in the best position.
-Once your wireless router is working and you have tested it using a device that already has wireless connectivity (e.g. a laptop or mobile device) then insert your USB WiFi adapter into a free USB slot on your computer.
+When your ISP installs your wireless router for you, you should tell them where your computers and other devices are located in your home or office so they can set it up in the best location.
+Once your Wi-Fi router is working and you’ve tested it with a device that already has a Wi-Fi connection (such as a laptop or mobile device), plug your USB Wi-Fi adapter into an available USB slot on your computer.

-I will cover the installation of drivers and other setup requirements in another section so I am assuming here that your USB WiFi adapter is ready to go at this point.
-Open the Control Panel in Windows and open the “Network and Sharing Center” (it may be called something different such as “Networks” depending on the version of Windows that you are using).
+I’ll cover installing drivers and other setup requirements in another section, so I’ll assume here that your USB WiFi adapter is now ready to use.
+Open the Control Panel in Windows and open the “Network and Sharing Center” (depending on your Windows version, it may be called something else, like “Networks”).

-If you do not see a wireless network there then you will need to create one.
-This is easily done by clicking on “set up a new connection or network” and then following the instructions that Windows provides to you.
+If you don’t see a wireless network there, you need to create one.
+This is easily done by clicking on “Set up a new connection or network” and then following the Windows instructions.

-Once the wireless network is up and running your USB WiFi adapter will go to work looking for available wireless routers.
-Yours should have a unique name so that you can easily find it.
-If you live in an apartment building there might be many different wireless networks (routers) detected by your USB adapter so be sure to know what the name of yours is.
+Once the wireless network is set up, your USB WiFi adapter gets to work searching for available wireless routers (Wifi).
+Your router should have a unique name so you can easily find it.
+If you live in an apartment building, there may be many different wireless networks (routers) that are recognized by your USB adapter, so you should know the name of your router.

-The last step will be to select your wireless network from the list and then you will be asked to enter an “SSID”.
-This is just a fancy name for a password that was used to set up your wireless router.
-If your ISP did this for you then they will supply you with this password.
-Enter this correctly and you will establish a connection with your wireless router.
+In the final step, you’ll select your wireless network from the list and then be prompted to enter an “SSID”.
+This is just a fancy name for the password used to set up your wireless router.
+If your ISP did this for you, they’ll give you this password.
+If you enter it correctly, you’ll be able to connect to your wireless router.

-If you are not prompted to enter an SSID or password then this probably means that your wireless network is not secure.
-This is something that you need to fix because if you don’t then anyone with a wireless adapter can connect to your wireless network.
-Ask your ISP for help with this if you need it.
+If you aren’t prompted to enter an SSID or password, it probably means that your wireless network isn’t secure.
+You need to fix this, otherwise anyone with a wireless adapter can connect to your wireless network.
+Ask your ISP for help if you need it.

 How to Setup/Install a USB WiFi Adapter?

-All wireless adapters require additional software to make them work properly.
-These are called “Drivers”.
-When you are choosing a USB WiFi adapter for your computer be sure to check what versions of Windows it will work with so that you can avoid any setup problems.
+All WLAN adapters require additional software to function properly.
+These are called “drivers”.
+When choosing a USB WiFi adapter for your computer, you should check which versions of Windows it works with so you don’t have any problems setting it up.

-If your USB WiFi adapter came with a driver CD then have this ready as you will need to use it to install the device properly.
-In the case where you do not have a driver CD then I strongly recommend that you look for the right drivers online and then download them using another computer.
-Copy these to your desktop before you plug in your USB WiFi adapter.
+If your USB WiFi adapter came with a driver CD, keep it handy because you’ll need it to install the device properly.
+If you don’t have a driver CD, I highly recommend searching online for the correct drivers and then downloading them on another computer.
+Copy them to your desktop before you plug in your USB WiFi adapter.

-As soon as you plug in your USB WiFi adapter Windows should detect it and then try to automatically install the right drivers for the device.
-Windows is pretty good at recognizing wireless adapters and installing the proper drivers but this does not always work 100% of the time.
+Once you plug in your USB WiFi adapter, Windows should detect it and automatically try to install the correct drivers for the device.
+Windows is pretty good at detecting WiFi adapters and installing the correct drivers, but this doesn’t always work 100% of the time.

-Even if Windows does do this properly I would always recommend installing the drivers from the CD or those you downloaded.
-This is because the Windows drivers will be very basic and you will probably find that your USB WiFi adapter works more efficiently if you install the correct drivers.
+Even if Windows does this correctly, I’d always recommend installing the drivers from CD or the downloaded drivers.
+The reason for this is that the Windows drivers are very basic and you’ll probably find that your USB WiFi adapter works better if you install the correct drivers.

-Once you have gone through this process, your USB WiFi adapter will be ready for use (assuming that there are no errors or other problems).
-You should not have to install the drivers again.
-If you experience problems, get a cup of coffee on as it could be a long night trying to resolve these!
+Once you’ve gone through this process, your USB WiFi adapter will be ready to use (assuming there are no errors or other problems).
+You shouldn’t need to install the drivers again.
+If you’re having problems, you should put on a cup of coffee, because it could be a long night solving the problems!

 Frequently Asked Questions